Chicken or Tuna Tempter

 So, when I found this fabulous recipe in a magazine years ago I would make it for my kids and me whenever John was working late or traveling.
 Then one day it finally dawned on me to try this great recipe with chicken instead!
 My husband loves Tuna Tempter–uh, Chicken Tempter this way!

 I usually substitute fresh red bell pepper for the pimientos in the recipe but it is good either way.
 While this is good with dumpling noodles I’ve used just about any kind of pasta in this recipe including sea shells, rotini, and bow ties.
-While I added the peas to the recipe, it’s also good with peas and carrots or mixed vegetables of any combination.
+While I added the peas to the recipe, it’s also good with peas and carrots or mixed vegetables of any veggie combination.

 If you’re looking for a quick and easy, tasty, kid-friendly casserole using either tuna or chicken, I highly recommend this delicious main dish.
 You won’t be disappointed.
 Not only that–it’s really economical.
 I used to always keep the ingredients for this recipe on hand so I could make it on a whim!
 This is one of our family’s favorite comforting casserole recipes.
 I hope it will become one of yours too!

-Lots of tasty chicken or tuna smothered in a creamy celery sauce with noodles and a bread crumb topping.
+There’s lots of tasty chicken or tuna smothered in a creamy celery sauce with noodles and a bread crumb topping.
 Wonderful!

-This is SO easy!
+Chicken or Tuna Tempter is SO easy!
 Especially if you choose to use tuna or canned chicken–you can whip the whole thing up and have it ready to bake in less than 20 minutes.

 Chicken or Tuna Tempter casserole is so delectable.
 You will love every bite.